zaydmughal/fake-news-classification/README.md

-# fake-news-classification
+# Kaggle Fake News Classification
-Fake News Classification is LSTM based model for classifying whether the News is Real or Fake.
+Fake News Classification is LSTM & Word Embedding based model for classifying whether the News is Real or Fake.
+Get the dataset from here - https://www.kaggle.com/c/fake-news/data